tradexy/cline-superb-listassist-pages/code_refactoring_original.md

 *   **Goal:** Safeguard the current working state.
 *   **Steps:**
-    1. Ensure all current changes in both `cline-listassist` and `cline-listassist-pages` repositories are committed to their respective main branches (e.g., `main` or `master`).
+    1. Ensure all current changes in both `cline-listassist` and `cline-superb-listassist-pages` repositories are committed to their respective main branches (e.g., `main` or `master`).
     2. Create a full backup (e.g., zip archive) of both project directories outside of the Git repositories.
 Store this backup safely.
     3. In the `cline-listassist` repository, create a new branch named `refactor/code-consolidation` from the main branch.
 Check out this new branch.
-    4. In the `cline-listassist-pages` repository (which contains the `docs` folder), create a new branch named `refactor/code-consolidation` from its main branch.
+    4. In the `cline-superb-listassist-pages` repository (which contains the `docs` folder), create a new branch named `refactor/code-consolidation` from its main branch.
 Check out this new branch.
     5. All subsequent work for this refactoring effort will be done on these new branches.

 ---